 Carers and the Care Act

-The Care Act ensures that for the first time carers are recognised in law in the same way as those they care for.
+The Care Act ensures that carers are recognised in law in the same way as those they care for.

 If you help another person, usually a relative or friend, in their day to day life, then you are a carer.
 This is not the same as someone who provides care professionally or through a voluntary organisation.